The District’s ambulance service is provided by Santa Clara County Ambulance, which has been Santa Clara County’s 911 ambulance provider since 2011.

 The gurney can be loaded and unloaded by one person.

-In addition to emergency radios, the driver has access to a special ruggedized laptop computer with support information.
+In addition to emergency radios, the driver has access to a mobile dispatch center often called a MDC.